-- Shared responsibilities and division of work
+Shared responsibilities and division of work

-- Shared costs if you want to open a new facility or even expand in your current location
+Shared costs if you want to open a new facility or even expand in your current location

-- Complementary skills to expand your service offering
+Complementary skills to expand your service offering.

-- Wider circle of contacts to bring on more clients
+A wider circle of contacts to bring on more clients

-- Someone to support and motivate you
+Someone to support and motivate you

-Don’t overlook the cons.
+Don’t overlook the cons

-- You don’t have total control so be prepared to compromise
+You don’t have total control, so be prepared to compromise.

-- You generally are jointly liable for the business activities and debts.
-You want to be sure that all decisions are made together and your partner doesn’t commit you financially to something you haven’t thought through and agreed to.
+You generally are jointly liable for the business activities and debts.
+You want to be sure that all decisions are made together, and your partner doesn’t commit you financially to something you haven’t thought through and agreed to.

 Make the right choice

 Ask business associates and even vendors for referrals of companies they think would be a good fit for your needs.
 Get active in local business organizations and engage with other professionals on social media sites such as LinkedIn to identify potential candidates.

 A good partner is worth their weight in gold.
-But remember don’t hurry to find one.
+But remember, don’t hurry to find one.
 Take your time and be sure your partner shares your drive to succeed as well as your philosophy about running a business and client service.